Richard Beasley (serial killer)

 Richard James Beasley (born June 15, 1959), dubbed the Craigslist Killer, is an American convicted serial killer who was sentenced to death for the murders of three men in Ohio.
 From August to November 2011, Beasley and his teenage accomplice Brogan Rafferty conspired with each other to lure victims with fake promises of job offers advertised online in Craigslist, which led to the deaths of three men: David Pauley, Timothy Kern and Ralph Geiger.
-A fourth victim was wounded but managed to escape, which brought the murders into revelation.
+A fourth victim was wounded but managed to escape, which brought the murders to light.

-Beasley, who was deemed the mastermind of the murders, was found guilty of triple charges of aggravated murder and one count of attempted murder, and sentenced to death on April 4, 2013.
+Beasley, who was deemed the mastermind of the murders, was found guilty of three counts of aggravated murder and one count of attempted murder, and was sentenced to death on April 4, 2013.
 Rafferty, who was 16 at the time of the killings, was spared the death sentence and instead sentenced to life in prison in November 2012.
 Beasley is currently on death row awaiting execution at the Ross Correctional Institution.

 Early life

 Richard James Beasley was born in Washington, D.C. on June 15, 1959.
-Several weeks after he was born, Beasley's family relocated to Akron, Ohio, where Beasley grew up in.
+Several weeks after he was born, Beasley's family relocated to Akron, Ohio, where Beasley grew up.
 Beasley's parents divorced when he was young, and his mother, a secretary working at a local high school, remarried to a truck driver in 1963.
 According to his mother, Beasley's stepfather was an alcoholic who often physically abused his stepson, and sometimes, Beasley and his two half-sisters (fathered by his stepfather) were sent to live with relatives to avoid the abuse.
 Apart from this, Beasley was also frequently a victim of sexual assaults by neighbourhood youngsters in his childhood.

 Beasley graduated from Buchtel High School in 1976 and enrolled in trade-school courses to become a machinist.
 Beasley was married at one point and had a daughter, but his marriage ended with a divorce.
 Prior to his 2011 murder spree, Beasley had several run-ins with the law.
 He was first convicted of daytime burglary in Texas in 1983, and spent four years in prison before he was released on parole.
-Beasley was also convicted of federal charges of firearm possession, and served an unspecified jail term in federal prison before he was paroled on an unknown date.
+In 1998, Beasley was convicted of federal charges of firearm possession, and served a six-year sentence in federal prison before he was paroled in 2004.